 - Engagement rate: the proportion of the organization who are enrolled and participating

-Results you can expect from using attack simulations
+Results you can expect from using attack simulation campaigns

 Improve employee awareness and behavior